A-gardner-17/multinational-retail-data-centralisation96/README.md

 7. **clean_date_events**: accepts the sale details DataFrame.
 Removes NULL values and convert values in columns "day", "month", and "year" into numeric values.
 Returns the cleaned dataset.
 8. **date_checking**: accepts individual dates and converts into datetime data type.
 Returns the convered data.

+# File Structure of the Project Milestone 3
 **milestone3_1 - milestone3_9.py**
 SQL Statements to set datatypes for columns in each table plus the setting of primary and foreign key fields.

+# File Structure of the Project Milestone 4

 # License Information
 This program has been developed as part of the AiCore training programme.